 Grove Park provides much needed habitat for the fauna that inhabit this densely developed area of north jersey.
 Just like with the deer prints, I found evidence of raccoon prints (which look like little hands) in the mud.

-Plus I’ve have seen these other characters during my travels in this urban woodland:
+Plus I’ve have seen these other characters during my travels in this suburban woodland:

 Mallards on Vernal Pond

 Grove Park features quite a diversity of flora.
-Flora I’ve found include:
+Flora I’ve found includes: